GlassBricks/StagedBlueprintPlanning/mod-portal/description.md

 Rotating/upgrading an underground will also affect its paired underground, in any stage.

-It is not possible to upgrade an underground if that will change which underground it pairs with (breaking belt weaving, etc.)
+It is not possible to upgrade an underground if that will change which underground it pairs with (breaking belt weaving, etc.).
+If this is intentional, mine and replace the underground.

 Due to limitations in implementation, if an underground can possibly connect with multiple other undergrounds (e.g. an underground "cuts" another underground), it cannot be rotated/upgraded _after_ being built.

+### Assembly cleanup tool

+Using the assembly cleanup tool will remove "settings remnants", and attempt to revive any errored entities.

+Reverse-selecting using the assembly cleanup tool will **force-delete** errored entities.

+### Landfill/tiles

+Landfill/lab tiles can be automatically placed in your blueprints.
+See the Assembly/Stage settings gui for more info.

+As of now, this is the only way tiles are supported.

+Additionally, the "Flexible Offshore Pump Placement" startup setting enables placing offshore pumps in places not usually allowed.
+This may be useful in designing blueprints with offshore pumps, and is enabled by default.

+### Blueprints

+Using the "Get Blueprint" button in the Stage settings gui will create a blueprint of the current stage.
+In the "Blueprints" tab, the "Make Blueprint Book" button will create a blueprint book of the entire assembly.

+The Blueprints tab also has more options for creating blueprints, such as synchronizing grid-size settings, or including the next stage's tiles in each blueprint (useful for landfill).

 ## Feedback